E2S2: Encoding-Enhanced Sequence-to-Sequence Pretraining for Language Understanding and Generation: Experiments

-\paragraph{\textbf{Dialogue Generation Results}} Tab.~\ref{tab:main3} lists the results of our models and other baselines on several dialogue generation datasets.
-Obviously, our E2S2 approaches bring significant performance improvements to the original BART for these dialogue datasets.
-More specially, compared to \bartre, our E2S2-\bartjb decreases the PPL up to 3.42 on \pchat validation dataset.
+Table~\ref{tab:main3} lists the results of our models and other baselines on several dialogue generation datasets.
+Obviously, our E2S2 models improve significant performance on these dialogue datasets.
+Specifically, compared with \bartre, our E2S2-\bartjb decreases the validation PPL by 3.42 on \pchat dataset, {\revision and our E2S2-\bartjp brings 1.28 BLEU gains on \echat dataset}.

 The aforementioned results on both discriminative and generative tasks prove that the encoding-enhanced strategy not only improves the language understanding performance (more dependent on the abilities of the encoder), but also be helpful to the decoder-side language generation tasks via providing better sentence representation from the encoder.